Kailash-Sankar/study_notes/python.md

   - Python uses call by Object
     - Call by value & Call by reference
     - Call by object & Call by object reference
+* lang
-* Interpreter
+  - Interpreter
-* Dynamic typing
+  - Dynamic typing
     - Python support dynamic typing
     - set s = ‘abc’; later we can define s=3 (variable is defined as a string and later changed to number).
     - Variable type is defined when its assigned and can change dynamically
+  - functions are first-class objects
 * list vs tuple
     - Mutable vs immutable
     - Tuple is a bit faster because it’s like a constant with defined number of objects.